srv-code/College-Lab-Exercises/README.md

 # College-Projects
-Lab works in college (under-graduation adnpost-graduation).
+Lab works in college (under-graduation and post-graduation).